Shivam2101s/GeekTrust-Admin-UI/README.md

 # Geektrust | Admin UI

-This is the solution of Geektrust front-end coding chanllenge (Admin UI), built using react app and and Design
+This is the solution of Geektrust front-end coding chanllenge (Admin UI), built using react app and Ant Design.

 ## Deployment Link